"

 The basic differences between IEEE-style References, APA, and MLA are as follows:

-• Bibliographical entries are listed in their order of appearance with a column of bracketed numbers flush to the left margin (unlike both APA and MLA).
+• Bibliographical entries are listed in their order of appearance with a column of bracketed numbers flush to the left margin.

-• Authors’ first names are given as initials (like APA, unlike MLA) but placed before the last name (unlike both APA and MLA).
+• Authors’ first names are given as initials but placed before the last name.

-• Year/date of publication appears at the end for print sources (like MLA, unlike APA) but following the author for online sources (like APA, unlike MLA).
+• Year/date of publication appears at the end for print sources but follow the author for online sources.

-• Punctuation between parts is mostly commas for print sources (unlike both APA and MLA) and periods for online (like both APA and MLA).
+• Punctuation between parts is mostly commas for print sources and periods for online.

 3.5.5: Citing Images and Other Media

 Whether you’ve been granted permission (e.g., through the presentation software supplying free images), own the image yourself, or not, you must still credit the source of the image just like when you quote directly or indirectly.
-Not citing an image even in the case of it being supplied for free or owning it yourself will result in the reader thinking that you may have stolen it from internet because there’s no credit either way.
-Just because a photo or graphic is on the internet doesn’t mean that it’s for the taking; any image is automatically copyrighted by the owner as soon as they produce it (e.g., you own the copyright to all the photos you take on your smartphone).
-In the case of images provided for free through presentation software, it’s actually owned by Microsoft (if you get the image through PowerPoint) or Canva through their licence to image providers like Getty Images.
+Not citing an image even in the case of it being supplied for free or owning it yourself will result in the reader thinking that you may have stolen it from internet because there’s no source credit either way.
+Just because a photo or graphic is on the internet doesn’t mean that it’s for the taking; any image is automatically copyrighted by the owner as soon as they produce it (e.g., you own the copyright to all the photos you take on your mobile phone unless you post them to social media, in which case the platform becomes their sole legal owner).
+In the case of images provided for free through presentation software, they’re actually owned by Microsoft (if you get the image through PowerPoint) or Canva through their licence to stock-image providers like Getty Images.

 Whether or not you can download and use images from the internet depends on both its copyright status and your purpose for using it.
 According to Canadian legislation, using images for educational purposes is considered “Fair Dealing” (a.k.a. “fair use,” which makes it safe to use) when you won’t make any money on it (Copyright Act, 1985, §29).
 Still, contacting the owner and asking permission is still the safest course of action.
 Next safest is to ask your librarian or instructor if your use of an image in whatever circumstances might be considered offside or fair.